narju64/echoes-game/docs/DEVELOPMENT_PLAN.md

 - ✅ Shield mechanics and directional protection
 - ✅ Turn-based gameplay with phase transitions
 - ✅ Extend Echo functionality with proper tick numbering
-- 🔄 Win conditions (partially implemented)
+- ✅ Entity destruction and lifecycle management (recently fixed)
-- 🔄 Scoring system (needs implementation)
+- 🔄 Win conditions (not yet implemented)
-- 🔄 Entity lifecycle management (needs fixing)
+- 🔄 Scoring system (not yet implemented)

 This plan provides a clear roadmap for building Echoes from concept to completion!
 The core mechanics and input system are now fully functional, with extend echo feature working correctly.
-Next priority is fixing the core game loop issues.
+Entity destruction and action assignment have been fixed.
+Next priority is implementing win conditions and scoring system.